andjelx/bridgectl/README.md

 ###
 Note python 3.10 or greater is required.
 Please use the appropriate python command on your machine to run the setup script, for example instead of "python" you may need to use "python3" or "python3.11".
-You can also install bridgectl in a python virtual environment.
-The BridgeCTL setup script will create a folder "bridgectl" and unzip files into this folder.
+The BridgeCTL setup script will create a folder "bridgectl" and unzip files into this folder, it will create a python virtual environment named tabenv.
-It will then install several pip libraries and then it will create a shortcut function so you can use the global command "bridgectl".
+It will then install several pip libraries in the python virtual environment then it will create a shortcut function "bridgectl" so that you can start bridgectl using that command globally.
 Each time BridgeCTL starts, it will check for updates.

 ### Requirements
 - Python >= 3.10
-- For running Bridge on Linux containers: Docker Desktop
+- Docker Desktop
-- BridgeCTL can be installed on Windows, Linux or Mac (as long as the correct version of Python is installed)
+- BridgeCTL works on Windows, Linux or Mac

 Optional Requirements
-- If you would like to run bridge agents containers in Kubernetes you will need access to AWS ECR (Container Regisry) and a Kubernetes cluster.
-You will also need valid aws cli credentials to access the AWS ECR and a valid kubeconfig to access the k8s cluster.
+- If you would like to run bridge agents containers in Kubernetes you will need access to AWS Elastic Container Registry and a Kubernetes cluster.

 ### Demo
 [Getting started with BridgeCTL](https://www.youtube.com/watch?v=n_jMKC9t6hw)